onedr0p/home-ops/README.md

 ## :spider_web:&nbsp; Networking

 In my network Calico is configured with BGP on my Opnsense router.
-Instead of the standard way of using Metallb this allows me to advertize a load balancer using `externalIPs` on my Kubernetes services without needing Metallb.
+With BGP enabled, I advertize a load balancer using `externalIPs` on my Kubernetes services.
+This makes it so I do not need `Metallb`.
 Another benefit to this is that I can directly hit any pods IP directly from any device on my local network.

 | Name                        | CIDR              |
 |-----------------------------|-------------------|